cedar-policy/rfcs/text/0064-refer-to-types-in-empty-namespace.md

 `String` in the active namespace before falling back on resolving to `__cedar::String`.

+### Change 3: Warn when defining a typename that shadows an existing definition

+This is a small change (adding a validation warning) that wouldn't require an RFC by itself, but since it is related, and came up in comments on this RFC thread, it is listed here.

+If the user defines an entity/common type that shadows an existing definition (i.e., a definition in the empty namespace, or the name of a primitive/extension type), we will produce a validation warning for that definition.
+(However, this is not a validation error, and this RFC's Change 1 will still allow you to refer to the shadowed name.)

 ## Drawbacks

 * The schema implementation becomes more complex, as we need more complex